CUMLSec/stateformer/README.md

 ## Training and Testing

+Before starting training, create a directory that the logged training restuls can be stored:

+`mkdir result`

 To finetune the model on our provided samples (MIPS O0), run:

 `./command/finetune/finetune_mips_O0.sh`

 The script will load the pretrained weight parameters from `checkpoints/pretrain/` and finetunes the model.
+If you encounter memory overflow, try to increase `--update-freq` and decrease `$MAX_SENTENCES` in the script.
+This will reduce the batch size but aggregate the gradient for more batches, resulting in the same effective batch size.

 It is easy to edit `./command/finetune/finetune_mips_O0.sh` to finetune on other binarized data.

 ### Optional